Chitti-Ankith/Youtube-Video-Q-A-System/README.md

 The script simply needs an OPEN AI Key to be inputted in order to work.

 'Yt_video_ids' contains the list of youtube videos to download and transcribe.
+The list has been taken from HowTo100M instructional video dataset.

 'download_videos.py' is a helper script to download the youtube videos.
 'download_yt_audio.py' is a helper script to download youtube audios.